odedsalton/data_analysis_spotify/README.md

-# data_analysis_spotify
+**Data**

+For this project we used joined data from Spotify

+**Description**

-a project that shows data exploration over spotify songs in this project you'll see how to explore data with pandas and matplot libraries. you can see use of varies of data types, classes and how to handle missing data.
+demonstrate how to do data exploration over spotify songs using pandas and matplot. you can also see use in variety of data types, classes and how to handle missing data